 Many Confucian texts had been confiscated by the Qin Dynasty and then permanently lost when the imperial library was burned down in a civil war in 210 B.C.

-In 136 B.C., a program in the imperial university was created for teaching the five books of the Confucian, translated into modern script.
+In 136 B.C., a program in the imperial university was created for teaching the Five Classics of Confucianism—five books called the Book of Changes, the Book of Documents, the Book of Odes, the Book of Rites and the Spring and Autumn Annals— translated into modern script.
 By the year second century A.D., the university had 30,000 students studying Confucianism.

 In 138 B.C., a man named Zhang Qian was sent on a mission by Emperor Wu to make contact with tribes to the west.
 He and his party were captured by the Xiognu tribe, but Zhang Qian escaped and continued west.
 He reached Afghanistan, in an area known as Bactria, which was under Greek control.